grafana/plugin-tools/docusaurus/docs/test-a-plugin/getting-started/write-tests.md

 # Write tests

 After you have [set up Grafana Plugin E2E](installation.md), you are ready to write your first test.
-This guide provides sample tests that you can use to test your plugin against multiple versions of Grafana at once.

 n the following test, the panel edit page is used to test a data source plugin.